Validate Workflow

 No matching Helm release Secret is found in the operator namespace (e.g., the operator was installed via Argo CD or kubectl rather than Helm).

-Files matching *example* (e.g., 50-example-daemonset.yaml) are skipped — those are demo workloads, not part of the operator surface.
+Files matching *example* (e.g., 50-example-daemonset.yaml) are skipped here — those are demo workloads consumed by the connectivity matrix, not part of the network-operator surface l8k validate checks for static state.

 Preset deviations